cap-js/docs/node.js/best-practices.md

   "express": "^4.17.0"
 }
 ```
-::: tip
+::: tip We **recommend** using the caret form such as `^1.0.2`
-We **recommend** using the caret form, that is, `^1.0.2` to add your dependencies, which are also the default for `npm install`, as that clearly captures the minimum patch version.
+They are the default for `npm install`, as that clearly capture the minimum patch version.
 :::

 ### Keep Open Ranges When *Publishing* for Reuse {#publish }

 <!-- TODO: revisit duplicated attribute { #reuse} -->

-Let's explain this by looking at counter examples.
+Let's explain this by looking at two examples.

+#### Bad {.bad}

-Let's assume that you've developed a reuse package that others can use in their projects, and you also use a reuse package.
-For whatever reason, you decided to violate the previous rules and use exact dependencies in your _package.json_ as follows:
+Assume that you've developed a reuseable package, and consume a reuse package yourself.
+You decided to violate the previous rules and use exact dependencies in your _package.json_:

 ```json
 "name": "@sap/your-reuse-package",